naver/must3r/README.md

   --overlap_percentile 85 \
 	--input "/path_to/TUM_RGBD/rgbd_dataset_freiburg1_xyz/rgb" \  # can be a folder of video frames, or a webcam: cam:0 --gui

+# slam demo without a gui (it will write final memory state <memory.pkl> and camera trajectory <all_poses.npz>, optionally rerendered with --rerender)
+python slam.py --chkpt /path/to/MUSt3R_512.pth --res 512 --subsamp 4 --input /path/to/video.mp4 --output /path/to/export
 ```

 Hit the start toggle on the top right